 Peers Supporting Peers (PSP)

-Through the program, Mentees will be able to gain individualized strategies (e.g., healthy lifestyle tips, academic skills), knowledge of community resources, and receive personal support (empathy, active listening) to help them achieve their personal and academic goals.
+Each meeting will be centered around a specific, wellness-themed learning module, facilitated by the Peer Mentor.
+Over the course of the program, Mentees will be able to gain individualized strategies (e.g., healthy lifestyle tips, academic skills), knowledge of community resources, and receive personal support (empathy, active listening) to help them achieve their personal and academic goals.

 For questions or concerns about the PSP Program, please contact either or both: